 Here’s how to protect your home from falling trees:

-- Choose naturally wind-resistant trees, such as live oak and mango.
+- Choose naturally wind-resistant trees, such as live oak and maple.
 Avoid brittle species, such as silk oak and eucalyptus, which can lose branches or even split apart in high winds.
-The Louisiana State University Agricultural Center has compiled a comprehensive list of storm-resilient species.

 - When planting, give your trees plenty of deep soil in which to anchor themselves.
 Avoid shallow-rooted varieties, like vera wood and Australian pine.

 - Arrange trees in clusters rather than rows.
 Groups of five or more trees stand a better chance of surviving a hurricane than solitary trees or those planted in a straight line.